Parents, take note of these video games popular among kids

-SINGAPORE – Video games offer a space for fun and creativity, but for some, they can become a hotbed for bullying.
+SINGAPORE – Video games offer a space for fun and creativity, but for some people, they can become a hotbed of bullying.

 Roughly one in five gamers between 13 and 18 years old feels bullied in video games by other players, according to a landmark survey on online gaming here by the authorities announced on Feb 13.